Neyrian/FakeCrypt/README.md

    The binary checks for low memory, few CPU cores, known usernames/hostnames, and sleep-skipping.

 2. **File Encryption**
-   Files in a specific directory (`C:\Users\Public\Documents`) are encrypted using a randomly generated AES-256 key and IV.
+   Files in a specific directory are encrypted using a randomly generated AES-256 key and IV.

 3. **Ransom Note Drop**
    A ransom note is created on the desktop.